relay-org/lay/spec/Lay_v1.md

 The server must reply with one of these HTTP codes for every client request.
 The server must also provide information about errors if they arise from a client's request.
 The response JSON must contain a Lay error code (string, case sensitive) and a user-friendly message.

-Lay have several universal error codes.
+Lay has several universal error codes.
 Each standard Lay route also has its own error codes associated with it.

 Univeral Error Codes:
  - LIMIT_REQUEST - *the request was too large*